This page includes user manuals for two applications:

 Java 17

-To check your Java version, use the command line below:
+To check your Java version, use the command line in the terminal:

 java -version